 - The Braille Division at Anamosa transcribes print materials into Braille, reproduces Braille materials already transcribed and produces Braille business cards.
-Offenders train from six months to over a year to receive certification in Literary Braille, Nemeth Code (For Mathematics), Music Braille and Literary Proofreading by The Library of Congress - National Library Services for the Blind and Physically Handicapped.
-The shop employs an average of twenty offenders.
+Incarcerated individuals train from six months to over a year to receive certification in Literary Braille, Nemeth Code (For Mathematics), Music Braille and Literary Proofreading by The Library of Congress - National Library Services for the Blind and Physically Handicapped.
+The shop employs an average of twenty associates.

 For more information on the Anamosa plant, please contact Plant Manager Luke Fowler at 319-462-3439 or